 Launching the A20 is simple – just pull down and release the left control stick to sync drone and controller, press the take-off/land button and it will ascend then hover around two metres above the ground.
 The A20 is quick to respond to controller commands and zips around at an impressive speed.
 It has a 'headless' mode that automatically changes the drone's responses to orientate them with the position of the pilot.
 For example, pressing left on the control stick always makes the drone move left – no matter what direction it's facing.

 With no self-stabilisation, the A20 needs constant adjustment during flight to prevent it from drifting – even indoors.
-We wouldn't recommend outdoor flying, as the slightest breeze can cause the drone to be blown a considerable distance.
+I wouldn't recommend outdoor flying, as the slightest breeze can cause the drone to be blown a considerable distance.

-Potensic A20 mini drone review: Flight time
+Potensic A20 mini drone review: flight time

 The communication range between drone and controller is in excess of 30 metres.
 When any further away from the pilot, the A20 becomes difficult to fly – purely because of its small size.
-While flight time is advertised at 10 to 13 minutes, in testing we never got more than nine minutes out of a fully charged battery.
+While flight time is advertised at 10 to 13 minutes, in testing I never got more than nine minutes out of a fully charged battery.
 Fortunately, the A20 comes with three batteries in total.

 Potensic A20 mini drone review: verdict